smartynow/minimalist-calendar/README.md

-The `README` looks clear and well-organized, but I noticed a few minor adjustments that could enhance clarity and correctness.
-Here's the improved version with some recommendations:

----

 # Minimalist Calendar

 Minimalist Calendar is a lightweight, customizable calendar component built using vanilla JavaScript and CSS.
 It allows you to create and manage a calendar with features like date selection, month navigation, and a responsive design.